thindil/nimalyzer/doc/available_rules.rst

   an error if there is a call which doesn't have all parameters named.
   Search type will list all calls which set all their parameters as named and raise error if nothing was found.
 Count type will simply list the amount of calls which set all their parameters as named.
+Fix type will execute the default shell command set by the program's setting **fixCommand**.
 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about calls which have some parameters not named.
 * namedParams is the name of the rule.
 It is case-insensitive, thus it can be